Shared Responsibility Model

 AWS shared responsibility

 Amazon Web Services frames the partition as "security of the cloud versus security in the cloud" in AWS Shared Responsibility Model (accessed 2026-05).
 AWS owns the hardware, the virtualization layer, and the managed services' control planes; the customer owns guest OS patching on EC2, all IAM policies including the root user, every S3 bucket policy, and the data-classification decision behind which encryption key to use.
-The AWS Well-Architected Framework — Security Pillar (accessed 2026-05) extends this into eight design principles and adopts the boundary as the working assumption behind every recommendation.
+The AWS Well-Architected Framework — Security Pillar (accessed 2026-05) extends this into eight design principles and treats the boundary as the working assumption behind every recommendation.

 The AWS-specific nuance worth marking is the managed services in the middle: RDS, ElastiCache, Lambda, and Fargate sit on a sliding boundary where AWS patches the OS and engine but the customer still owns the parameter group, IAM authentication policy, and the data inside.
-The Well-Architected guidance is explicit that "AWS managing the infrastructure" never implies "AWS managing your identity, access controls, or data" — a distinction repeatedly missed in audit findings.
+The Well-Architected guidance is explicit that "AWS managing the infrastructure" never implies "AWS managing your identity, access controls, or data," a distinction repeatedly missed in audit findings.

 Azure shared responsibility